ctu-vras/multirobot-calibration/README.md

  - planar (planes) - calibration using plane constrains
  - external device  (external) - calibration using external cameras (laser sensor, kinect...)

 Approaches can be combined at one time.
 To set them, see [Calibration config](#calibration-config).

 ## Files

- - [errors_fcn.m](Calib/errors_fcn.m) - returns vector of vector of errors for all types of calibration
+ - [errors_fcn.m](Calib/errors_fcn.m) - returns vector of vectors of errors for all types of calibration
- - [getDist.m](Calib/getDist.m) - returns errors from self-touch configurations
+ - [getDist.m](Calib/getDist.m) - returns errors from self-contact configurations
  - [getDistFromExt.m](Calib/getDistFromExt.m) - returns errors from configurations with external camera
- - [getPlaneDist.m](Calib/getPlaneDist.m) - returns errors from plane touch configurations
+ - [getPlaneDist.m](Calib/getPlaneDist.m) - returns errors from planar configurations
- - [getProjectionDist.m](Calib/getProjectionDist.m) - returns errors from projections
+ - [getProjectionDist.m](Calib/getProjectionDist.m) - returns errors from self-observation

 # Visualization

-Folder with functions designed for visualization of the results Exampes of function use can be found [Visualization examples](UserData/Examples/visualization.m) or [Models examples](UserData/Examples/models.m).
+Folder with functions designed for visualization of the results.
+Exampes of functions usage can be found in [Visualization examples](UserData/Examples/visualization.m) or [Models examples](UserData/Examples/models.m).

 ## Files

  - [activationsView.m](Visualisation/activationsView.m) - shows moving model of the robot with option to show statistics and skin.
 Shows one fig for each dataset
  - [plotCorrections.m](Visualisation/plotCorrections.m) - shows two plots for each 'group'.
-One with length (a,d) and one with angles (alpha, theta) of corrections from given folder
+One with length (a,d)/(x,y,z) and one with angles (alpha, theta)/(alpha,beta,gamma) of corrections from given folder
  - [plotDatasetPoints.m](Visualisation/plotDatasetPoints.m) - show robot model with all gathered points from datasets
  - [plotErrorBars.m](Visualisation/plotErrorBars.m) - plots rms errors bars
  - [plotErrorResiduals.m](Visualisation/plotErrorResiduals.m) - plots error residuals